Typeface: Terminology

-Another way to look at the distinction between a computer font and a typeface is that a computer font is the vessel (e.g. the software) that provides a set of characters with a given appearance, whereas a typeface is the actual design of such characters.
-Therefore, a given typeface, such as Times, may be rendered by different fonts, such as computer font files created by this or that vendor, a set of metal type characters etc. In the metal type era, a font also meant a specific point size, but with digital scalable outline fonts this distinction is no longer valid, as a single font may be scaled to any size.
+Another way to look at the distinction between a computer font and a typeface is that a computer font is the vessel—e.g. the software—that provides a set of characters with a given appearance, whereas a typeface is the actual design of such characters.
+Therefore, a given typeface, such as Times, may be rendered by different fonts, such as digital font files created by this or that vendor, a set of metal type characters etc. In the metal type era, a font also meant a specific point size, but with digital scalable outline fonts this distinction is no longer used, as a single font may be scaled to any size.